chensandiego/android_security_toolkit/README.md

 -   **APK Feature Extraction:** Extracts permissions, activities, services, and receivers from APK files.
 -   **Hardcoded Secret Detection:** Identifies hardcoded secrets like API keys, passwords, and sensitive URLs within the APK.
--   **Library Identification:** Detects common third-party libraries used in the APK.
-    -   **Live Vulnerability Scanning:** Checks identified libraries against the National Vulnerability Database (NVD) for up-to-date threat information.
+-   **Library Identification & Vulnerability Scanning:** Detects common third-party libraries and checks them against the National Vulnerability Database (NVD) for up-to-date threat information using the latest NVD API 2.0.
-    -   **Static Code Analysis for Vulnerabilities:** Performs static analysis to identify common Android vulnerabilities, including insecure communication (e.g., cleartext HTTP), insecure data storage (e.g., `android:allowBackup="true"`, world-readable/writable files), and WebView misconfigurations (e.g., `setJavaScriptEnabled(true)`, `addJavascriptInterface`).
+-   **Static Code Analysis for Vulnerabilities:** Performs static analysis to identify common Android vulnerabilities, including:
+    -   Insecure communication (e.g., cleartext HTTP).
+    -   Insecure data storage (e.g., `android:allowBackup="true"`, world-readable/writable files).
+    -   WebView misconfigurations (e.g., `setJavaScriptEnabled(true)`, `addJavascriptInterface`).
+-   **Suspicious API Call Detection:** Scans for the use of potentially dangerous API calls related to SMS, runtime execution, reflection, and more.
--   **Behavioral Fingerprinting:** Creates a unique fingerprint for each APK based on its features, now incorporating a richer set of features including permissions, activities, services, receivers, hardcoded secrets, identified libraries, and detected vulnerabilities (insecure communication, insecure data storage, WebView vulnerabilities).
+-   **Behavioral Fingerprinting:** Creates a unique fingerprint for each APK based on its features, incorporating a rich set of features including permissions, activities, services, receivers, hardcoded secrets, identified libraries, and detected vulnerabilities.
 -   **Similarity Analysis:** Compares the fingerprint of an uploaded APK to a knowledge base of known APKs.
--   **Machine Learning Classification:** Uses a machine learning model to classify APKs as benign, malicious, or suspicious.
-The model now utilizes an expanded set of features from the APK analysis and supports model persistence for faster loading.
+-   **Advanced Machine Learning Classification:** Uses a `GradientBoostingClassifier` to classify APKs as benign, potentially malicious, or high-risk.
+The model is trained on a more descriptive feature set, including:

-## How NVD Integration Works

-The toolkit now uses the National Vulnerability Database (NVD) to provide real-time vulnerability information for identified libraries.
-When an APK is analyzed, the following steps occur:

-1.  **Library Identification:** The toolkit identifies third-party libraries included in the APK.
-2.  **NVD API Query:** For each identified library, the toolkit queries the NVD API.
-3.  **Vulnerability Reporting:** Any vulnerabilities associated with the library are fetched from the NVD and displayed in the analysis results.

-This ensures that the vulnerability scan is always based on the latest publicly available information.
+    -   Counts of components (permissions, activities, etc.).
+    -   Ratio of dangerous permissions.
+    -   Ratio of native code.
+    -   Number of suspicious API calls.
+-   **Enhanced Web Interface:** A redesigned, user-friendly web interface for uploading APKs and viewing detailed, organized analysis reports with visual aids.

 ## Project Setup